inBeat/inbeat-website/content/top-influencers/tiktok/fashion/united-states/chicago/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Chicago In 2023
+title: Top 10 Fashion TikTok Influencers In Chicago In 2024
 description: >-
-  Find top fashion TikTok influencers in Chicago in 2023.
-Most popular hashtags: #fyp #fashion #chicago #ootd.
+  Find top fashion TikTok influencers in Chicago in 2024.
+Most popular hashtags: #fyp #fashion #chicago #foryoupage.
 platform: TikTok
 hits: 65
-text_top: Discover the most popular TikTok accounts on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: Our platform holds 65 TikTok influencers like this in Chicago, United States for you to work with.
+text_bottom: inBeat has 65 TikTok influencers like this in Chicago, United States for you to collaborate.
 profiles:
   - username: "peachesboutique"
     fullname: >-